Local History and Genealogy Resources at your Fingertips!

 Census Records

-Innisfil Public Library holds a number of census reels for our region in the Local History Collection at the Stroud Branch.
+Innisfil ideaLAB & Library holds a number of census reels on microfilm for our region in the Local History Collection at the Lakeshore Branch.
 But even more census records are available elsewhere online!

 Available on reel in library: